mietek/halcyon-website/pages/tutorial/index.md

 By default, the app is installed in the `/app` directory.
 You can change this with the [`--prefix=…`](/reference/#halcyon_prefix) option.

+The correct install directory to use is determined by calculating a _source hash_ of the source directory.

 Run the app
 -----------